Foundations of Data Mining

 Decision trees, Bagging, RandomForests, Boosting, Gradient Boosting, Stacking.

-Deadline Assignment 1.
-Introduction Assignment 2
+Q&A Assignment 1, Introduction Assignment 2

 Support Vector Machines, maximal margin, Kernel methods.